code-l0n3ly/FTC-Backend/README.md

 # FTC-Backend

-this project is under devolopment feel free to contirbute 🚀.
+this project is under devolopment feel free to contribute 🚀.